Manteca Bulletin, She was a Marine

 Betty Neuman knew that she wanted to help her country as they fought the Axis powers halfway across the globe.
 So she joined the Marines.

-The 93-year-old Tracy native who now calls The Commons at Union Ranch home in Manteca joined through the Free a Marine To Fight program that allowed her to work on-base while the United States sent all of its available men to the European and Pacific Theaters.
+The 93-year-old Tracy native who now calls The Commons at Union Ranch, a Manteca senior living community, home, joined through the Free a Marine To Fight program that allowed her to work on-base while the United States sent all of its available men to the European and Pacific Theaters.
 And she loved every minute of serving her country.

 I was in charge of sorting the mail in the post office on base, and I took advantage of that I knew who was writing letters to who, and who shouldn’t have been writing lets to who that were, she said with a laugh.
 And there were so many handsome men in their uniforms.

 Born Betty Ann Vogt and raised in rural Tracy, joining the Marines and ending up in the big city was a bit of a culture shock for the small-town girl who did her training at Camp Lejune, North Carolina and was eventually posted at Miramar Naval Air Station in San Diego.

 But she settled in quickly, and eventually caught the gaze of Eugene John Neuman a marine.
 When they completed their service relocated back up to Tracy.
 Her new husband was originally a Connecticut native, and once he realized that winters in the majority of California are without snow, she said, he had no desire to go back.
 He was one of the men whose letters she handled while working in the post office, and the couple went on to have three children all of whom served their country honorably.
 He was a Drill Instructor and he looked so great in his uniform, Neuman said with a laugh.
 I knew that I had to talk to him.